 To help me understand what these instruments involve, Butler straps on a set of his pipes.
 More than one observer over the years has likened the uilleann pipes to wrestling an octopus, with the tentacles wrapped around the victim’s midriff.
 The name uilleann (which sounds like “illin’” as the Beastie Boys would have pronounced it), comes from the Irish word for “elbow,” because both of those belonging to the piper are deployed to produce sound.
 Under the right elbow the player squeezes a bellows, which pumps air into a leather bladder of a bag that is squeezed by the left elbow.
 The air is forced down the neck of the “chanter,” an oboe-like tube of hardwood with a double reed in its throat.
 Underlying the melody are “drones,” ancillary tubes that generate three octaves of a single tone, over which the melody dances.
 Punctuating the rhythm in counterpoint are notes from the “regulators,” up to three additional tubes with metal keys that are played with the wrist of the right hand.

 “Traditional” is the term used to describe the music that is played on these pipes.
 Most of the tunes played in Irish sessions are of unknown origin, handed down through the generations from musician to musician, full of endless variations, with multiple names for each tune, and nothing approaching a definitive version, but generally recognizable whether in Tipperary or Tokyo.
-As you can hear in the accompanying short video, the music is built around melodies, which tend to be relentless and serpentine, heavily ornamented with a variety of trills, warbles, and slides.
+As you can hear in the accompanying short video (and others attached to the end of this article), the music is built around melodies, which tend to be relentless and serpentine, heavily ornamented with a variety of trills, warbles, and slides.

 Just as playing this contraption requires coordination of multiple body parts, making uilleann pipes requires coordinated proficiency in a number of different media: woodworking, metal smithery, reed making, and leather work.
 Constructing a set of pipes with all the bells and whistles takes 300 to 400 hours, generally spread out over a year.
 All but a few of the 200-odd pieces that make up a full set are made by hand.